// LIVE MARKET DATA

 $8.5B · Fastest growing

 Stream games without hardware.
 Xbox Game Pass, PlayStation Now, NVIDIA GeForce Now.
 Still early stage.
-If it scales, it disrupts console hardware entirely.

 Watch: MSFT · NVDA · SONY